Stat184-Fall2025/Sec03_FP_RimjhimMitra/README.md

 ## Current Plan

-Currently, this project aims to build regression models that to see what factors influence foreign aid--ultimately answering the question, does foreign aid help economic development?
+Currently, this project aims to build regression models to see what factors influence foreign aid--ultimately answering the question, does foreign aid help economic development?

 ## Repo Structure

-This repository has a the main qmd file, the rendered PDF, the dataset, bibliography, and some extra files that were included in the template.
+This repository has the main qmd file, the rendered PDF, the dataset, the bibliography, some extra files that were included in the template, and the images that were used in the qmd file.

 ## Authors

-This project was made by Rimjhim Mitra, who is at Statistics and Political Science major at Penn State.
+This project was made by Rimjhim Mitra, who is a Statistics and Political Science major at Penn State.
 You can contact her via email (rvm6013@psu.edu) if you have any questions!